Tidal effects in the total flux and waveform in massless scalar-tensor theories to, respectively, relative 2PN and 1.5PN

-As a final remark, we notice that the 1PN scalar waveform only contains contributions from the dipolar scalar tidal effects.
-Quadrupolar scalar, tensorial and scalar-tensorial tidal contributions will start contributing only at 1.5PN order, thus requiring the knowledge of the scalar waveform at half a PN order beyond the 1PN order to which we are working.
+As a final remark, we notice that the $\text{N}^{1.5}\text{LO}$ scalar waveform only contains contributions from the dipolar scalar tidal effects.
+Quadrupolar scalar, tensorial and scalar-tensorial tidal contributions will start contributing only at the NNLO, thus requiring the knowledge of the scalar waveform at half a PN order beyond the $\text{N}^{1.5}\text{LO}$ to which we are working.